-EL18XCV Unit Operation with a S30 iComfort Communicating Thermostat
+SL28XCV Unit Operation with an S30 Communicating Thermostat

-When the EL18XCV unit is installed with a S30 iComfort Communicating Thermostat and iComfort enabled indoor unit, the unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity based upon thermostat demand.
-The indoor air volume will be controlled to match cooling capacity throughout the capacity range.
+The SL28XCV unit must be installed with an S30 communicating thermostat and enabled indoor unit.
+The unit capacity will be controlled in the variable capacity mode throughout the range of capacity from minimum capacity to maximum capacity based upon thermostat demand in cooling mode.
+The indoor air volume will be controlled to match compressor capacity throughout the capacity range.